openstack-archive/instack-undercloud/README-packages.md

         # cp /usr/share/doc/instack-undercloud/instack-virt.answers.sample ~/instack.answers
         # Perform any answer file edits

-5. Create the virtual-power-key and copy it to the virt host.
-The user in ssh-copy-id should match the VIRTUAL_POWER_USER and the ip should match the VIRTUAL_POWER_HOST in your instack.answers file.

-        ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1

 3. Run script to install undercloud.
 The script will produce a lot of output on the sceen.
 It also logs to ~/.instack/install-undercloud.log.
 You should see `install-undercloud Complete!` at the end of a successful run.